John o' Groats Trail: The Route

 The John o' Groats Trail is 147 miles (235 km) long.
 It is divided into 14 stages that are each walkable in a day.
 All stages end in a town or village that provides accommodation.

-The trail begins in Inverness at Inverness Castle and follows the Inverness waterfront most of the way to the Kessock Bridge.
+The route begins in Inverness at Inverness Castle and follows the Inverness waterfront most of the way to the Kessock Bridge.
 Crossing the bridge, it then crosses the Black Isle on Forestry Commission lands and small back roads.
 It then continues across the Cromarty Bridge and follows back roads to Evanton and Alness.
 Before reaching Tain, it diverts into the Morangie Forest for several miles.

-After Tain, the trail mostly follows the coast, which begins as low sandy beaches in Sutherland and develops into cliffs in Caithness.
-After Tain, the next town is Dornoch, where the trail goes along the edge of Royal Dornoch Golf Course, then goes past Embo and along the shores of Loch Fleet.
+After Tain, the route mostly follows the coast, which begins as low sandy beaches in Sutherland and develops into cliffs in Caithness.
+After Tain, the next town is Dornoch, where the route goes along the edge of Royal Dornoch Golf Course, then goes past Embo and along the shores of Loch Fleet.
 Then it goes through Golspie and past Dunrobin Castle on the way to Brora.
 It reaches the halfway point at Helmsdale.

 After Helmsdale, the scenery along the cliffs, at several ruins of old fishing stations, at small harbours, and at several sea stacks and arches is spectacular, culminating in the distinctive Stacks of Duncansby.
-After Helmsdale the trail crosses the Ord of Caithness and goes past Badbea Clearance Village on the way to Berriedale.
+After Helmsdale the route crosses the Ord of Caithness and goes past Badbea Clearance Village on the way to Berriedale.
 The next town is Dunbeath and then Lybster.
 After that, it reaches Whaligoe where the famous Whaligoe Steps descend to an old fishing harbour.
-After that, the trail goes past one of the highest sea arches on the British coast on the way to Wick.
+After that, the route goes past one of the highest sea arches on the British coast on the way to Wick.
 After Wick it passes the lighthouse at Noss Head, goes past Castle Sinclair Girnigoe, and rounds Sinclairs Bay.
 It then goes through the village of Keiss and then the final stage takes the walker past Duncansby Head and finally on to John o' Groats.

-The following cities/towns are the stage endpoints for the trail:
+The following cities/towns are the stage endpoints for the route: